February 1, 2025

 Operational drag is the real issue

 Most growing businesses carry what we think of as operational drag.
-Work still gets done, customers are still served, and revenue still comes in — but more energy is spent compensating for systems than the business realizes.
+Work still gets done, customers are still served, and revenue still comes in, but more energy is spent compensating for systems than the business realizes.

 This shows up in subtle ways:

-- Sales, marketing, and operations adapt to tool constraints rather than business needs
+- Sales, marketing, and operations adapt to tool constraints rather than business needs.

 None of this implies poor decisions were made.
 In most cases, the decisions were completely reasonable at the time.

-The issue isn't that early systems were wrong — it's that they're rarely revisited as the business changes.
+The issue isn't that early systems were wrong.
+It's that they're rarely revisited as the business changes.

 How tools quietly shape how a business operates